Startups developing tech to combat COVID-19 urged to apply for fast-track EU funding – TechCrunch

 The push is related to a €164M pot of money that’s being made available for R&D via the European Innovation Council (EIC) — a European Union funding vehicle which supports the commercialization of high risk, high impact technologies.

-Per the Commission, the funding does not have any particular thematic priorities attached to it but it said today it will look to “fast track the awarding of EIC grants and blended finance (combining grant and equity investment) to Coronavirus relevant innovations, as well as to facilitate access to other funding and investment sources”.
+Per the Commission, the funding does not have any particular thematic priorities attached to it, but it said today it will look to “fast track the awarding of EIC grants and blended finance (combining grant and equity investment) to Coronavirus relevant innovations, as well as to facilitate access to other funding and investment sources”.

 The deadline for this call for applications to the EIC Accelerator is 17:00 on March 18 CET.